Skip to content

 Are you prepared for natural disasters?
 Let’s talk about optional coverage.

-Have you noticed?
-‘Storms of the century’ sure seem to occur with greater frequency now than once every 100 years.
-In fact, damage from natural disasters everywhere is becoming more common.
-Sudden heavy downpours on overly dry lands can overwhelm sewers, cause unexpected flooding, devastate stressed trees, and worse.
-You can add protection for your home against such overland water including any damage caused by melting snow and overflowing rivers.
+Damage from natural disasters is becoming more common.
+Sudden heavy downpours on overly dry lands can overwhelm sewers, cause unexpected flooding, devastate stressed trees, and more.

 Then there’s the unwelcome havoc caused by sewer backup.
-Consider the mess and subsequent expenses a ruptured pipe could cause.
+Consider the mess and subsequent expenses a sewer back-up or ruptured pipe could cause.
 And what about leaking wastewater from a sewer, sump pump or septic tank?
 It could seep onto your property and into your home.

-Another optional insurance product protects in case of earthquake.
-About 40% of Canadians live in a seismic zone but Canada still has no early warning system.
-Yet even a tremor could cause significant direct or indirect damage to your home.
+Another optional insurance product provides coverage in case of an earthquake.
+About 40% of Canadians live in a seismic zone.
+Even a tremor could cause significant direct or indirect damage to your home and property.

 And what about coverage for personal disasters?